Governance

 Similarly, the global compliance framework creates opportunities for reviewing and optimizing policies related to key compliance risks.
 When preparing Bridgestone’s global Code of Conduct, the company's Global Compliance team considered the effectiveness of existing regional policies and codes of ethics and sought to address any existing gaps.
 The Code of Conduct is a living document, and the global team will continue to review periodically its effectiveness and update it if necessary.

-The compliance program is also reviewed and updated as needed to meet the goal of maintaining a best-in-class compliance program.
+The compliance program is also reviewed and updated as needed to meet the goal of maintaining an effective compliance program.
 As its business and operations continue to evolve, the Group will also look at how to adapt its ethics and compliance programs to ensure that they remain relevant, adequately resourced and work effectively in practice.
-The Group plans to do this through self-assessments and by engaging one or more third parties to help it assess its ethics and compliance programs in 2024.
+The Group periodically conducts self-assessments of the global and regional programs, and is completing an independent third party assessment of the global ethics and compliance program in 2024.

 Relevant information